codewithhades/spring-boot-basic-setup/README.md

   - spring-boot-starter-test - _as we will be adding a test to check that the application context starts_
   - spring-boot-maven-plugin - _a Spring's Maven plugin to compile the project as a stand-alone JAR_
   - maven-surefire-plugin - _a Maven's plugin to run the tests upon packaging_
-- Add the [application.properties](src/main/resources/application.properties) to optionally specify a context's path for the application if you want your application to start on _localhost:8080/{your_path}_
+- Add the [application.properties](src/main/resources/application.properties) to specify a context path such as _/app_
 - Create a Java class such as [SpringBootBasicSetup.java](src/main/java/com/codewithhades/springboot/basicsetup/SpringBootBasicSetup.java) with a main method that starts the Spring application.
 Annotate this class with @SpringBootApplication in order to provide the entry point of the application
   ````java
   @SpringBootApplication